 Jason: I would like to do a little heart exercise that we did the other day.
 I don’t know if you are into sharing that or want to jump right in the interview?

 Will: Yeah, I just did one right before you said it, tuned in.
 We like to start our meetings with an exercise called the heart smile.
 And there are some fascinating data on how our heart contains neurons similar to the brain.
-And that we are emitting a frequency that’s measurable form the heart, and when the technique is applied, it drastically changes the frequency you emit.
+And that we are emitting a frequency that’s measurable from the heart, and when the technique is applied, it drastically changes the frequency you emit.

-It really facilitates for a wonderful connection and insight and the flow for meetings.
+It really facilitates a wonderful connection and insight and the flow for meetings.
 I’d love to share that.
 So, we start by closing your eyes and using your mind to imagine smiling at your heart until you feel your heart smile back at you.
-And once you feel that smile you can shine that smile out to other heart smile – it’s simple and awesome.
+And once you feel that smile you can shine that smile out to another heart smile – it’s simple and awesome.

 Jason: I am sure there is science behind this, too.

 Will: Yeah, there is a group called the HeartMath Institute.
 They are worth checking out.